T. B. Simatupang: Military career

 During the Indonesian National Revolution, Simatupang, now a colonel, joined the Siliwangi Division in Central Java, and by January 1950, following the death of General Sudirman, he was acting chief of staff of the Indonesian Armed Forces (Angkatan Perang).
 Like Army Chief of Staff General Nasution, he was an "administrator", committed to the reduction in size of the armed forces after independence had been won to bring about a professional military.
 He opposed efforts by a disgruntled rival, Colonel Bambang Supemo, to replace Nasution, but was himself criticized for apparent political bias after articles he wrote in 1952 were perceived as favoring the Socialist Party of Indonesia (PSI).
 After the incident on 17 October 1952, in which the army brought demonstrators and troops to the Merdeka Palace to persuade President Sukarno to dissolve parliament, Simatupang's days were numbered, and on 4 November 1953, his post as chief of staff was abolished, effectively dismissing him.
 He then took a position as an adviser to the Ministry of Defense and then became a lecturer at the Army Staff College and the Military Legal Academy before resigning from the military altogether in 1959.

 Post-military life

 After his resignation, Simatupang devoted his life to religious duties and writing.
 He died in Jakarta on the first day of 1990.
 In November 2013, Simatupang, together with Rajiman Wediodiningrat and Lambertus Nicodemus Palar, was declared a National Hero of Indonesia.

 Legacy

 T.B.
-Simatupang is now used as a street name in Cilandak, South Jakarta, and his face was depicted in 2016-issue 500 rupiah coins.
+Simatupang is now used as a street name in Cilandak, South Jakarta.
+His face is also depicted in 2016 series 500 rupiah coins.